-- (1) All rooftop mechanical equipment and vents greater than eight (8) inches in diameter shall be: - a. screened from the line of sight of public rights-of-way, private roads, parking lots, public sidewalks, greenways, and internal pedestrian ways except for instances where site topography precludes reasonable compliance with the minimum screening requirement; - b. screened by either a parapet wall along the building edge or a freestanding screen wall on the roof of a material, color, and design architecturally compatible with the building, that is at least as high as the equipment and vents for which the screening is designed to hide.

-k) Franchise Architecture
+- (1) All rooftop mechanical equipment and vents greater than eight (8) inches in diameter shall be: - a. screened from the line of sight of public rights-of-way, private roads, parking lots, public sidewalks, greenways, and internal pedestrian ways except for instances where site topography precludes reasonable compliance with the minimum screening requirement; - b. screened by either a parapet wall along the building edge or a freestanding screen wall on the roof of a material, color, and design architecturally compatible with the building, that is at least as high as the equipment and vents for which the screening is designed to hide. - k) Franchise Architecture l) Architectural Unity

-To maintain the unique character of the Cullowhee Planning Area, buildings shall not be constructed or renovated using franchise architecture.
-Franchise or national chains may be permitted in the Cullowhee Planning Area, but must follow the standards of this Ordinance to create a building that is compatible with the Cullowhee Planning Area.
+Franchise or national chains are welcome in the Cullowhee Planning Area, but must follow the standards of this Ordinance to create a building that is compatible with the Cullowhee Community.